Anujkumar23/javascriptDailyPractise/comparison/notes.md

   Uppercase letter are different from the lowercase letter

-  lowercarse letter has  greater indec then the uppercase letter.
+  lowercarse letter has  greater index then the uppercase letter.

   ####COMPARISON OF DIFFERENT TYPES####